benzene structure header image

 The diagram below shows two resonance hybrid structures for benzene.
 To draw these two resonance structures we can imagine that the carbon and hydrogen nuclei stay fixed but that the 6 delocalised electrons simply shift or move.
 In each of the two resonance hybrid structures which I have drawn there are carbon carbon double bonds (C=C) and carbon carbon single bonds (C-C), now from our discussion above we know that in reality these bonds do NOT exist since all the carbon carbon bonds in benzene have the same length, intermediate between double and single carbon bond lengths, but how would or could you draw a molecule to show this??

-The double headed arrow between the two resonance hydrids does NOT MEAN that the two molecules oscillate backwards and forwards between the two different forms, instead it means that the actual structure of benzene is a mix or hybrid of the two drawn molecules.
+The double headed arrow between the two resonance hybrids does NOT MEAN that the two molecules oscillate backwards and forwards between the two different forms, instead it means that the actual structure of benzene is a mix or hybrid of the two drawn molecules.
 This is very different from Kekulé's model of the benzene structure where there are two distinct forms that oscillate backwards and forwards between the two different molecules.
 In Kekulé's model there are double and single bonds present within a molecule of benzene.

 Kekule's strutures compared to that of modern